RedMoonToken/redmoonprotocol/README.md

 # redmoonprotocol
- The Redmoon protocol is a RFI fork with additional functions to further improve the tokenomics.
+The Redmoon protocol is a RFI fork with additional functions to further improve its tokenomics.
 These functions feature autostaking and auto-liquidity generation.

-Firstly, the dev has minted the tokens and sent the 75% of the supply to launch a DxSale presale for a fair launch.
-The remaining 25% of the supply will be burned.
-The dev will NOT partake in the presale to ensure that the supply is distributed among its community.
-The dev will acquire tokens after the presale.
-Redmoon is strictly a 100% community driven token and therefore the liquidity will be auto-locked for 4 years and there is no mint function, thus no rugpull possible.  #Redmoon, join us to the red moon!
+The protocol solves several issues.
+First of all, static rewards is a mechanism that aims to solve the sell pressure of a token by early adopters after farming large APY’s (eg. Goose or Meerkat).
+The reflection creates the incentive for holders to HODL their tokens, the percentage received depends on the amount of tokens held by the owner.
+Essentially, The protocol solves the inherent issues that lie with DeFi farming DApps where pumping and dumping often takes place.